 Nine years later, Giro is now a major force in the cycling shoe market thanks to Eric Horton, Giro’s creative director, who has single-handedly ensured every model range since 2010 is lighter, stiffer and more stylish than before.
 The company also still uses the original Prolight and Trans monikers in the current line-up, which further bolsters its heritage and status as a reputable brand.

 Over the years, Giro has experimented in-depth with various shoe fastening systems, as it’s one of the easiest ways to reduce weight.
 These systems have included everything from laces and Velcro-straps to ratchet buckles and the Techlace (lace/velcro system).
-Only recently has the Boa fit system been adopted on certain models, which started in 2016 with the Factor Techlace.
+The Boa fit system has also been adopted on certain models, which started in 2016 with the Factor Techlace.

 Giro has taken things up a level or two with its all-new halo model — the Giro Imperial, a dual Boa, lightweight masterpiece aimed at the purist.